withastro/astro/packages/ts-plugin/README.md

 # @astrojs/ts-plugin

-Work in progress TypeScript plugin adding support for `.astro` imports with proper typing
+Work in progress TypeScript plugin adding support for `.astro` imports in `.ts` files